LilaShiba/resume2024/README.md

 ## About Me

+Greetings,

-Greetings, I am Lila Josey James, a dedicated and innovative software engineer with a profound commitment to  creative and fun technology.
-My interests include spending quality time with my Shiba Inu, exploring urban landscapes, and immersing myself in thought-provoking literature.
-My current research delves into Quantum Information Theory, and I have successfully deployed Large Language Models (LLMs) across several Massive Online Courses, where I specialized as an information pipeline engineer.
+I am Lila Josey James, a dedicated and innovative software engineer with a strong commitment to developing creative and engaging technology solutions.
+My career transition from teaching to tech has equipped me with unique problem-solving skills and a passion for continuous learning, making me an ideal candidate for your team.

+In my recent roles, I have focused on Human-Computer Interactions and information pipelines, which have allowed me to develop a deep understanding of cutting-edge technologies.
+I have successfully deployed Large Language Models (LLMs) across several Massive Online Courses in Georgia Tech's Design and Intelligence Lab, partnered with IBM Watson.
+These experiences have honed my ability to tackle complex challenges and deliver impactful solutions.

+I am particularly drawn to environments that are dynamic, challenging, and offer continuous learning opportunities.
+My background in education has instilled in me a strong foundation in curriculum development and student engagement, which I now leverage to create innovative technological solutions.
+My technical skills, combined with my ability to communicate complex ideas clearly and effectively, make me a valuable asset to any team.

+I am excited about the possibility of contributing to your organization and bringing my unique perspective and expertise to your projects.
+Thank you for considering my application.
+I look forward to the opportunity to discuss how my background, skills, and enthusiasm can align with your needs.

+Sincerely,
+Lila Josey James

 ## Education